Alfresco/alfresco-content-app/docs/extending/application-features.md

 **Tip:** It is also possible to update or disable existing entries from within the external extension files.
 You will need to know the `id` of the target element to customize.

-## Main actions
+## Main action

 Add possibility to show application `Main Action` button.
-The action is going to be shown above the `New` button, additionally `Main Action` will be highlighted as primary button, and New as secondary.
+The action is going to be shown above the `New` button, additionally `Main Action` will be highlighted as primary button, and `New` as secondary.

 ```json
 {